-REPORTING PROCEDURE - Timber Tax law requires that tax reporting must be done by the calendar quarter in which the timber is harvested and scaled (for example, 1Q, 2Q, 3Q, or 4Q of the calendar year).
-Timber tax returns must be filed using the Timber Tax Account Number of the timber owner (R&T Code section 38402).
+REPORTING PROCEDURE - The Timber Tax Law requires that tax reporting must be done by the calendar quarter in which the timber is harvested and scaled (for example, 1Q, 2Q, 3Q, or 4Q of the calendar year).
+Timber tax returns must be filed using the Timber Tax Account Number of the timber owner (Revenue and Taxation Code (R&TC) section 38402).
 Each return shall include only timber having the same timber owner as shown for the registration of the account on the return (i.e., only report one account per tax return).

-TIMBER TAX HARVEST REPORT - The Timber Tax Harvest Report is a worksheet that must be completed before preparing the Timber Tax Return.
-The Harvest Report must be submitted along with the Tax Return.
+TIMBER TAX HARVEST REPORT - The CDTFA-401-APT, Timber Tax Harvest Report, is a worksheet that must be completed before preparing the CDTFA-401-1PT, Timber Tax Return.
+The Harvest Report must be submitted along with the Timber Tax Return.

 HARVEST VALUES SCHEDULE - The Timber Owner shall select the appropriate table values to be used for preparing the Timber Tax Harvest Report and the Timber Tax Return.
 The sawlog values listed in Table G (green timber) and Table S (salvage timber) are unadjusted values for timber harvested using a tractor logging system and the volume removed in the quarter is 300 thousand board feet (MBF) or more.
-If adjustments for an alternative logging system, small total volume, or low volume per acre apply, the harvest value will be lower than amount shown in the tables.
+If adjustments for an alternative logging system, small total volume, or low volume per acre apply, the harvest value will be lower than the amount shown in the tables.
 Nine timber value areas are designated within the State, and the taxpayer must use the appropriate column of the harvest values schedule for timber harvested within each specified area.
-Timber value areas are shown on the map on page 4, and the boundaries of these areas follow county boundaries with exceptions in Shasta, Siskiyou, and Tehama counties.
+Timber value areas are shown on the map on page S3F, and the boundaries of these areas follow county boundaries with exceptions in Shasta, Siskiyou, and Tehama counties.

-TAX RATE - The tax rate for the period of this schedule is 2.9%.
+TAX RATE - The tax rate for the period of this schedule is 2.9 percent.